stonepros/stone/doc/releases/firefly.rst

   pool default crush rule' takes precedence for backward compatibility and a deprecation warning is displayed when it is used.

-* As part of fix for #6796, 'ceph osd pool set <pool> <var> <arg>' now receives <arg> as an integer instead of a string.
+* As part of fix for #6796, 'stone osd pool set <pool> <var> <arg>' now receives <arg> as an integer instead of a string.
 This affects how 'hashpspool' flag is set/unset: instead of 'true' or 'false', it now must be '0' or '1'.

 * The behavior of the CRUSH 'indep' choose mode has been changed.
-No ceph cluster should have been using this behavior unless someone has manually extracted a crush map, modified a CRUSH rule to replace 'firstn' with 'indep', recompiled, and reinjected the new map into the cluster.
+No stone cluster should have been using this behavior unless someone has manually extracted a crush map, modified a CRUSH rule to replace 'firstn' with 'indep', recompiled, and reinjected the new map into the cluster.
 If the 'indep' mode is currently in use on a cluster,